neurobagel/documentation/docs/contributing/pull_requests.md

 :cherries:: Some optional/suggested changes that could be nice to have but are not required to merge

 If (required) changes are requested, the PR author should re-request a review from the reviewer once the comments have been addressed.

+### When your pull request is approved
+For PRs opened by community contributors, the reviewing Neurobagel maintainer is responsible for merging the PR.

+For PRs opened by Neurobagel developers, the PR author is responsible for merging the PR.